 What sets ExpressVPN apart, though, is how it combines these premium features and presents it all in a genuinely simple and easy-to-use package.
 The apps are totally plug and play, and even newbies can get protected in seconds – plus a 30-day money-back guarantee means you can test the service for free to make sure it works.

-Save 49% off plus 3 free months of the best UAE VPN
+Get 3 months FREE of the best UAE VPN (opens in new tab)

-As the full package, ExpressVPN is the best option for those in the UAE, and now it's even better value with 49% off plus three months free – that's 15 months for the price of 12.
-Combine that with a 30-day money-back guarantee and you've got a great-value package with the best UAE VPN money can buy.
+As the full package, ExpressVPN is the best option for those in the UAE, and now it's even better value with three months free – that's 15 months for the price of 12.
+Combine that with a 30-day money-back guarantee that allows you to try it out risk-free, and you've got a great-value package with the best UAE VPN money can buy.

 It's not all work and no play with Nord, though, as it has great streaming power.
 You'll be able to unblock Netflix, iPlayer and more, plus other sites restricted by Etisalat and Du.